learn-co-curriculum/reading-ios-nsdictionary/README.md

 An NSDictionary is an Objective-C object that stores a series of "key / value pairs."
 What is a key / value pair you might ask?
 Simply put, a key / value pair is two objects, most often, with the "key" object being a string (though it may be any of the property list objects (see below.)
 An NSDictionary is efficiently searched by the key.

 A simple example you might consider is a basic contact list.
 A contact list consists of a series of names, and a series of phone numbers.
-It is standard to look up a phone number by a key, the contact's name.
+It is standard to look up a phone number value by its key, the contact's name.

 Simply put, the property list objects are: `NSString`, `NSNumber`, `NSArray`, `NSDictionary`, `NSDate`, and `NSData`.